Enjoy healthy balanced eating to get all the nutrients and energy you need to get ready for pregnancy and breastfeeding.

 Avoid all other herbal teas.
 Herbal supplements are not recommended.

 You and your baby are at a higher risk of food poisoning when you are pregnant.
 Food poisoning is caused by food that has been contaminated by bacteria, viruses or parasites.
 Certain bacteria, viruses and parasites can harm your baby.

 Many women may feel sick during pregnancy.
 It often happens in the first few months and eases by the second trimester.
 Feeling sick, or not being able to eat well in the first few weeks of pregnancy hasn’t been shown to affect your growing baby.

 Heartburn and constipation are also common in pregnancy.
 Heartburn happens because your growing baby presses against your stomach and your hormones are changing.
 Constipation may happen because food moves through your body slower when you are pregnant so you can absorb the extra nutrients you and your baby need.

 Talk to your health care provider before using any over-the-counter medications, alternative therapies, laxatives or antacids.

 Talk to your health care provider if you can’t stop vomiting, you feel too sick to eat at all, or you are experiencing weight loss or dehydration.

 The Health Unit can help support your healthy eating habits by connecting you to Registered Dietitians and programs like Good Food for a Healthy Baby, which provides free prenatal vitamins and grocery vouchers.
-If you would like more information please call our Health ACTION Line at 1-800-660-5853.
+If you would like more information please call 1-800-660-5853.